bvaughn/react-error-boundary/README.md

 ### If you like this project, 🎉 [become a sponsor](https://github.com/sponsors/bvaughn/) or ☕ [buy me a coffee](http://givebrian.coffee/)

+> [!NOTE]
+> Projects using framework or runtimes that don't support ES Modules should use version 5 of this library.

 ## Getting started

 ```sh